ZoiloGranda/tt-cli/readme.md

 ## Notes

-Sometimes all the requests fails, to fix this, edit or add a new item on the TimeTracker page and copy the Cookie value from the request and paste it on `params.js`
+Sometimes all the requests fails, to fix this, edit or add a new item on the TimeTracker page and copy the Cookie value (`ASP.NET_SessionId`)from the request and paste it on `params.js`